ameliabultitude/kissmyassthma/README.md

 ## To Do
 * Using JS a todo list allowing adding and deleting independently
 ## Features Left To Impliment
-* Back to top button
+* Styled Modals
+* Image Viewer in blogs.

 ## Planned Features
 * README file